anaclumos/extracranial/Research/pages/Generative AI.md

 The year 2022 marked the year of Generative AIs.
 Instead of guessing the correct answer, [[AI]] creates something from [[Prompt Engineering]].
 Will their thrive continue?
-Or would they make a similar trajectory like [[The Demise of Chatbots in 2017]]?
+Or would they make a similar trajectory like [[Demise of Chatbots in 2017]]?

 ## Use Cases